olinjs/olinjs/lessons/08-tests-tasks/README.md

 # Before Class 9
 ### Assignment
-Using the preclass and inclass exercises as examples, set up a test environment and write tests for Twoter or for the burger app.
+Using the preclass and inclass exercises as examples, set up a test environment and write tests for Twoter.
 Then fill out the [Homework Survey]().